Differentially Private Linear Bandits with Partial Distributed Feedback: Main Results

 \begin{remark} [Privacy ``for-free''] Comparing the above results with Theorem~\ref{thm:regret_approx} for the non-private case, we observe that the DP-DPE algorithm enables us to achieve privacy guarantees ``for free" in the central and shuffle DP models, in the sense that the additional regret due to privacy protection is only a lower-order additive term.
 Essentially, this is because the uncertainty introduced by privacy noise is dominated by the client-related uncertainty, which can be captured by our carefully designed confidence width $W_l$ in Eq.~(\ref{eq:W_l_DPE}) and our choice of $\sigma_n$ for different \textsc{Privatizer}s.
 See more discussions on achieving privacy ``for-free'' in Section~\ref{sec:forfree}. \end{remark}

-\begin{remark}[Regret-privacy tradeoff under the shuffle model] Consider the regret due to privacy protection.
-From Theorem~\ref{thm:regret_cdp} and ~\ref{thm:regret_ldp}, we can see that while the local DP model ensures a stronger privacy guarantee compared to the central DP model, it introduces an additional regret of $O(T^{1-\alpha/2})$ compared to $O(T^{1-\alpha})$ in the central DP model.
-The shuffle DP model, however, leads to a much better tradeoff between regret and privacy, achieving nearly the same regret guarantee as the central DP model, yet assuming a similar trust model to the local DP model (i.e., without a trustworthy central server). \end{remark}
+\begin{remark}[\High{Regret-privacy tradeoff}] \High{Consider the regret due to privacy protection by comparing the regret performance column in Table~1 of all the DP-DPE algorithms.
+We can see an additional term in regret performance associated with each DP-DPE algorithm.
+Specifically, while the local DP model ensures a stronger privacy guarantee compared to the central DP model, it introduces an additional regret of $\Tilde{O}(T^{1-\alpha/2})$ compared to $\Tilde{O}(T^{1-\alpha})$ in the central DP model.} The shuffle DP model, however, leads to a much better tradeoff between regret and privacy, achieving nearly the same regret guarantee as the central DP model, yet assuming a similar trust model to the local DP model (i.e., without a trustworthy central server). \end{remark}

 \begin{remark}[Communication cost] Both CDP-DPE and LDP-DPE consume the same amount of communication resources as the non-private DP-DPE algorithm, measured by the number of real numbers \cite{wang2019distributed}.
 In contrast, SDP-DPE relies only on binary feedback from the clients, and thus, the communication cost is measured by the number of bits.
-It is worth noting that sending messages consisting of real numbers could be difficult in practice on finite computers~\cite{canonne2020discrete, kairouz2021distributed}, and hence in this case, it is desirable to use SDP-DPE, which incurs a communication cost of $O(dT^{3\alpha/2})$ bits. \end{remark}
+It is worth noting that sending messages consisting of real numbers could be difficult in practice on finite computers~\cite{canonne2020discrete, kairouz2021distributed}, and hence in this case, it is desirable to use SDP-DPE, which incurs a communication cost of $O(dT^{3\alpha/2})$ bits. \end{remark} \High{ \begin{remark}[Pure DP extension] While we use the Gaussian mechanism to ensure approximate DP (i.e., $(\epsilon, \delta)$-DP), we claim that our proposed scheme in this paper can be effectively integrated with the Laplace mechanism, which ensures a pure DP and achieves nearly the same regret performance.
+We provide how to modify the algorithm and derive the theoretical results for the Laplace mechanism in Appendix~\ref{app:laplace}. \end{remark} }